naotnoguchi/EverWear-Expo-App/README.md

 2. Run the SQL commands in `db/schema.sql` in the Supabase SQL editor
 3. Get your Supabase URL and anon key from the project settings
 4. Update your `.env` file with these values
-5. Set `EXPO_PUBLIC_USE_MOCK_DATA` to `false` in your `.env` file

-### Development with Mock Data

-During development, the app uses mock data by default.
-This allows you to develop without setting up a Supabase backend.
-The mock data is defined in `services/mockData.ts` and the mock services are in `services/mockClothingService.ts`.

 ## Learn more